 You can find this out by researching the brand you plan to buy from.
 Plus, you reduce your chance of gluten contamination by buying real aged (not imitation) vinegar made in Italy.

-Is Balsamic Dressing Vegan?
+Is This Balsamic Vinaigrette Recipe Vegan?

 Yes, it can be!
 However, this particular recipe is not vegan, because of the use of honey.
 The vegan community considers honey an animal-based product, because it comes from bees.
 Not only are bees an endangered species, but the honey harvesting process is not the most ethical either.
 So, vegans stay away.